Santa Monica Bay 1976

 After graduating with a B.A. degree, Ray joined the Peace Corps only to find a misfit application of his personality and education.
 Exiting the Peace Corps he then quickly enlisted in the Naval Air Reserves to fulfill his military obligation.
 In 1966, after finishing six months active duty training, Ray drove out to Southern California to apply his visionary design education.
-His broad based education, that ranged from graphic design to site planning and urban design, secured a position as a city planner for the City of San Diego.
-Drawn to the life style in Los Angeles he applied for a position with the Los Angeles Planning Department.
-Ray was hired by the L.A.
-Planning Department and worked from 1967 to 1971 in the Advanced Planning Division.
+His broad based education, that ranged from graphic design to site planning and urban design, enabled him to secure a position as a city planner, first with the City of San Diego and later with the Los Angeles Planning Department, Advanced Planning Division.

 After four years in Urban Planning, Ray sought more creative and operational freedom in private sector entrepreneurship.
 He was able to achieve financial independence, but throughout the years found himself dedicated to fine art painting, his true calling.
 The Pacific Ocean with its ever changing motion from tranquil to devastating power became a challenge to capture.
 Once out to sea Ray began to understand its timeless wonder.